lemons-studios/audio-replacer/README.md

 - Voice-Over translation mods
 - Have your friend(s) dub over a video game you all love (This is what audio replacer was created for)

-### ❌ What this app CANNOT do:
-- Automatically replace content with AI (That's nasty by the way, don't even think about doing this)
-- Rip video game asset files

 ## 🖥️ Features
 - Create custom pitch/effect files, powered by FFMpeg
 - Built-in custom data editor
 - Support for Discord Rich presence